Frenes93/chatdev/README.md

 ### 3. Build from Source Code

 * Clone the source code.
+* Ensure Node.js 18 or later is installed.
 * Run `npm install` to install dependencies.
 * Run `npm run build` to build the plugin.
 * Follow the steps in "Manual Installation" to load the `dist` folder into your browser.